timruiterkamp/frontend-data/README.md

 * How many books about military can you buy with the total expense of arms (per continent)

 ## Not OBA related
-* Give insight in the total dept of a country / region / continent.
+* Give insight in the total debt of a country / region / continent.
 * How many products do you need to buy/sell to pay off your countries debt.

-## Chosen interactive case
+# Chosen interactive case
 Combined all not OBA related cases which resulted in the research case:
 - Give insight in the total debt of a country and how many debt this is per person.
     - How many of a famous product in a country do you need to sell to pay off the debt